 Experts believed any progress made would be made within those first two years.

-Sometimes additional physical, speech, or occupational therapy may be offered, but no major progress has usually been expected at that point.
+Sometimes additional physical, speech, or occupational therapy may be offered, but no significant progress has usually been expected at that point.

-Neurofeedback therapy may bring about dramatic improvements, well beyond the two-year mark.
-Neurofeedback is becoming more recognized as a helpful modality to address the brain’s ability to repair itself, even years after damage has been done.
+Neurofeedback therapy may bring about dramatic improvements well beyond the two-year mark.
+It is becoming more recognized as a helpful modality for addressing the brain’s ability to repair itself, even years after damage has been done.

 For example, a therapist shared a situation in which a patient showed significant improvement three years after suffering a stroke.
-The patient’s left hand had been constantly and completely clenched since the stroke occurred.
+The patient’s left hand had been wholly and constantly clenched since the stroke occurred.
 After her tenth neurofeedback training session, she began to open and use her hand.

 How did neurofeedback help possibly bring about that change?
-The therapist targeted the neurofeedback training near the brain’s motor strip – an area involved in controlling muscles and muscle tone.
+The therapist targeted the neurofeedback training near the brain’s motor strip – an area that controls muscles and muscle tone.
 Through neurofeedback training, those motor circuits possibly reorganized and became more efficient.
-In this case, it was successful and enabled the client to regain motor function in her hand.
+In this case, it successfully enabled the client to regain motor function in her hand.

 Stroke and TBI involve injuries to the brain.
 To treat those injuries, the brain itself must be targeted.
 Brain training is completely individualized, and the specific areas of the brain affected by the stroke or TBI are targeted during neurofeedback therapy.
 In the case of stroke and TBI, a neurofeedback practitioner will generally use qEEG brain map to determine which areas should be targeted for best results.